 - Multitasking pane: The overview pane in Android 11 no longer pulls up the app drawer.
 You instead get options to take a screenshot of the page and a text-select mode that uses OCR to recognize text on a page.

 - 5G: Android 11 has built-in tools that deliver better connectivity over 5G networks.
-When you're connected to a 5G network, an app can invoke the built-in tools to gauge the bandwidth of the connection and whether it is metered, tailoring the experiences accordingly.
+When you're connected to a 5G network, an app can invoke the built-in tools to gauge the connection's bandwidth and whether it is metered, tailoring the experiences accordingly.

 - Autofill and keyboards: With Android 11, autofill suggestions show up directly on the keyboard instead of a pop-up, a welcome change.
 The feature works with Gboard as well as third-party keyboards, and if you use autofill a lot on Android and don't really like the way it works, you'll love the changes in Android 11.

-- Wireless Android Auto: Android Auto works wirelessly with Android 11 as long as you have a vehicle that's compatible.
+- Wireless Android Auto: Android Auto works wirelessly with Android 11 as long as you have a compatible vehicle.

 - ** Suggested Apps:** This particular feature is limited to the Pixels, and if you enable it, you'll see a row of suggested apps at the bottom of the home screen and in the app drawer.
 It took a few days for the feature to figure out my usage habits, but it wasn't useful enough to warrant taking up the bottom row on the home screen.

 The biggest issue with a new version of Android is availability.
-Android 11 is available on the Pixels right now, but Google's phones make up a minuscule portion of Android.
-Therefore, Google is working with OnePlus, OPPO, Xiaomi, and Realme to ensure that more phones get the update in a timely fashion, with these manufacturers kicking off their Android 11 public betas in the coming days.
+Android 11 rolled out to the Pixels on day one, and Google did an excellent job working with OnePlus, OPPO, Xiaomi, and Realme to ensure that more phones get the update in a timely fashion.
+Most 2020 devices have switched to Android 11, with Samsung, in particular, doing a stellar job rolling out the update.

 Android 11 may not have flashy UI changes, but it has meaningful new additions that matter more in the long run.
-The changes to notification management in particular make Android 11 a great platform for messaging, and the Conversations view really does make a big difference in day-to day use.
-Chat bubbles are a great way to multitask, there's finally a built-in screen recorder, wireless Android Auto, better autofill, and so much more.
+The changes to notification management, in particular, make Android 11 a great platform for messaging, and the Conversations view really does make a big difference in day-to-day use.
+Chat bubbles are a great way to multitask, and there's finally a built-in screen recorder, wireless Android Auto, better autofill, and so much more.

 Android 11 is an important step forward for Google.